Lukas-Netz/se-rwth.github.io/_pages/research/Artifacts.md

 <div class="row" style="width: 80%">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/topics/artifacts/artifacts_architecture.png
-           title: "Figure 3: Analyzing an architectural drift based on artifact data"
+           title: "Analyzing an architectural drift based on artifact data"
            class: "img-fluid rounded z-depth-1" %}
     </div>
 </div>
 </center>
 <br />

-Figure 3 illustrates the results of such a calculation of the architectural drift.
+The last figure illustrates the results of such a calculation of the architectural drift.
 After creating the artifact model for the project, a tool-chain automatically extracts the artifact data of the project in its current state.
 Additionally, an architect defines which modules exists in the project and which